Papa John's CEO issues apology after employee's racist rant

-SANFORD, Fla., May 28 (Reuters) - The founder and chief executive of Papa John’s pizza chain has issued an apology after one of the company’s pizza delivery men in Sanford, Florida, accidentally pocket dialed a customer and left a racist rant on his voicemail.
+SANFORD, Florida (Reuters) - The founder and chief executive of Papa John’s pizza chain has issued an apology after one of the company’s pizza delivery men in Sanford, Florida, accidentally pocket dialed a customer and left a racist rant on his voicemail.

 An unidentified customer posted a clip on YouTube of the message, which was laden with racial slurs and captured a conversation the employee held with a co-worker in the central Florida city where the shooting of Trayvon Martin occurred.